NikyJinx/Vitali_Image_Style_Transfer/README.md

 Make sure to activate the environment after creation:
 - `conda activate myenv`

-### Step 3: Run and Adjust the Script
+## Step 3: Run and Adjust the Script

 Ensure the paths in your training script are updated to point to the downloaded files.
 Run the project in an environment with CUDA support for optimal performance.

-## Run Training:
+### Run Training:
 To initiate the training process, follow these steps:

-1) Run the Training Script: Execute the file named Program.
+1) **Run the Training Script:** Execute the file named Program.
-2) Configure Global Settings:
+2) **Configure Global Settings:**
    - Update the `DATASET_PATH`, `SAVE_PATH`, and `STYLE_IMAGE_PATH` variables with the correct file paths.
    - Adjust the `weight` and `ADAM_LR` variables according to your requirements.
-3) Seed Configuration:
+3) **Seed Configuration:**
    - Modify or remove the `SEED` variable as needed.
 Keeping the same seed will result in similar initialization for different training runs, while changing it will introduce variability.

+## Perform Style Transfer
+Once you have trained and saved your models, or downloaded a pre-trained Transformer, you can perform style transfer on a single image or all images in a folder.
+To do this, follow these steps:
+1) **Open the Style Transfer Script:** Execute the script named Visualizzazione
+2) **Adjust Configuration:** Make sure to update the following settings as needed